 It is always important to warm up to get the muscles and joints ready for a heavily loaded barbell.
 There are two ways to go about this.
 First, you’ll start with a mobility routine.
 This will get your muscles and joints ready for the ranges of motion expected with barbell exercises.

 Especially when working with a barbell, try to prioritize exercises that train shoulder, thoracic spine, hip, and ankle mobility.
-Here is a quick mobility routine that can get your body ready for the barbell in a hurry.
+Here is a 5-minute mobility workout routine that can get your body ready for the barbell in a hurry.
 Cycle through these movements more than once (or twice) if you can.

 - Bodyweight Side Lunge: 10 reps per side